 - 4.19.3 Personnel Responsibilities and Qualifications. - A. Chamber Supervisor. - 1) Responsibilities: - a.
 Assigns and supervises chamber personnel; - b.
 Supervises and directs all chamber and chamber-related operations; - c.
 Ensures operations are conducted and documented properly in according with established standards; and - d.
-Coordinates treatment procedures with medical personnel and vessel captain. - 2) Qualifications: - a.
-Demonstrated proficiency in the supervision and operation of hyperbaric chambers during operations and treatment procedures; - b.
-Demonstrated knowledge in diving accident management;
+Coordinates treatment procedures with medical personnel and vessel operator. - 2) Qualifications: - a.
+Demonstrated proficiency in the supervision and operation of hyperbaric chambers during operations and treatment procedures;